 In 2015, I decided to start a food blog.
 It was something fun to do with my sibling since I knew nothing about cooking or baking.
 And I posted anything.
 Every single week, whether it was good or terrible, it went on the blog.

 After 1 year, I realized my food blog needed to be more focused.
 There are a million food blogs out there!
 How was I helping?
 Why should anyone care about what I was writing?
-This is when I discovered a specific niche:
+And then I discovered my specific niche:

 Helping people pack healthy meals.

-This is something no one else was talking about.
+This was something no one else was talking about.
 This was how I would help other people.
 Guess what.
 It took almost one year of consistent, weekly uploads to discover that niche.